valerian-meline/HADES_FC/README.md

-# FC Improvement

-Utilities for combining FluorCam `.tar` acquisitions with root mask outputs and exporting fluorescence measurements per root region.

-The current script, `FC_analysis.py`, reads FluorCam tar files, extracts every `.dumm` image inside each tar, reconstructs and aligns the fluorescence image, applies plant/root masks, and exports pixel-level values, summary statistics, and overlay images.
+`FC_analysis.py`, reads FluorCam tar files, extracts every `.dumm` image inside each tar, reconstructs and aligns the fluorescence image, applies plant/root masks, and exports pixel-level values, summary statistics, and overlay images.
 Multiple `.dumm` files in one tar are processed as separate layers named `Ft_1`, `Ft_2`, and so on.

 ## Repository Contents